aneeshd/schedule_state/README.md

 By default, the sensor returns the name provided as the `default_state`.
 Configuration is built up in layers of events.
 Events have a `start` time and `end` time, and cause the sensor to report a new `state` name.

+All times are interpreted as belonging to the local timezone.

 This simple configuration will cause the sensor to report `sleep` or `awake` depending on the time of day.
 You can create automations that trigger on the sensor state.
 Or, you can use the value of the sensor state as a condition in your automations.